owenps/owenps.github.io/owensmith/content/blog/unit-testing.md

 ```

 The truth is that they answer two different questions about the system.

-One is tightly coupled to the implementation.
+* Option A: I care about the exact output of `{first}_{last}`
+* Option B: I care that `first` and `last` are included.

+Even though Option A is tighly coupled with the implementation, that might be what we care about.
-So the better question is "what is the behaviour we wish to validate?".
+So the better question is "What is the behaviour we wish to validate?".
 If we just care that both names appear (disregard any flair or prefix / suffix) then Option B would be preferred.
 This way I can update my implementation later and not have to change my tests.

+### What kinds of questions should I ask?

+In other words: "what tests should I write?", here are a few things to think about.

+* Every line of code should be covered by a test.
+If not, why does that code exist?
+Do not confuse this for meaning that every line should be validated.
+* Avoid coupling tests unnecessarily with implementation details.
+Ask yourself, "would a client of this class care about this detail?".
+If not, the test may be too coupled.

+Getting better a writing tests is not about covering more specific details.
+It's a balance of building a concise set of questions that validate the system's behaviour and reinforce your knowledge.